 Children must record a complete and correct method for the award of the mark.
-Kofi has demonstrated an understanding of the ÷ sign by using the word share, which suggests groups of equal size.
-His description of sharing 70 between 5 people is a complete and correct method that can be awarded the mark.
-Sabrina describes a similar method.
-However, she does not show that she means equal groups so her method is not correct and cannot be awarded the mark.
+Adam has built on his understanding that 10 multiplied by five equals 50 to demonstrate that 16 multiplied by five equals 80.
+His method is complete and correct so he can be awarded the mark.
+Jessica has also recognised a need to use the × 5 multiplication table.
+However, she has not demonstrated how this could be used.
+Therefore her method is not complete so she cannot be awarded a mark.